 I spent all Labor Day weekend experimenting with the different products–we were doing batch cooking in preparation for the school year starting on Tuesday, so we had a lot of dirty dishes to clean.
 And the verdict was that nothing works as well as Lemi Shine.

-Back to the Lemi Shine and my Suddenly Frugal Seal of Approval: if you’re going to give homemade dishwasher detergent a try, Lemi Shine is the product that will definitely make your recipe a winner and have your glasses, flatware, and dishes coming out sparkling clean and clear.
+If you’re going to give homemade dishwasher detergent a try, Lemi Shine is the product that will definitely make your recipe a winner and have your glasses, flatware, and dishes coming out sparkling clean and clear.
 That’s why I’m giving it my latest Suddenly Frugal Seal of Approval.